Amalfi Coast,

 Amalfi Coast buildings and cliffs

-Lemon groves, olive trees, terraced gardens, ancient stone, local wine, and long evenings overlooking the Mediterranean — the Amalfi Coast moves at a slower rhythm in late summer.
+Lemon groves, olive trees, terraced gardens, ancient stone, local wine, and delicious Italian food.
+Evenings overlook the Mediterranean, and late summer on the Amalfi Coast moves at a slower, more beautiful rhythm.

 Late Summer In Italy